 Saving The Supply Depot And Griffin’s Tavern–

 Since America’s earliest days, all references to a significant military installation on the Hudson River north of New York City have been reserved to describe West Point.
 This strategic position, first occupied during the Revolutionary War and almost lost by “treason of the blackest dye,” was critical to America’s independence.
-But, so was the lesser known Fishkill Supply Depot.
+But so was the lesser-known Fishkill Supply Depot.

 The depot is a unique site that was critical to America’s success against Britain.
 It was a key strategic supply center, established and visited often by General George Washington.
 This “military nerve center of the Continental Army” was one of three major encampments for the patriot soldiers, with the others in Morristown, New Jersey, and Valley Forge, Pennsylvania.

 The depot protected the Hudson Highlands and prevented the British from dividing New England from the middle and southern colonies.
-The site encompasses hallowed ground with possibly hundreds of American and French soldiers, inflicted with injuries, battle wounds and diseases such as small pox, interred in unmarked graves.
+The site encompasses hallowed ground with possibly hundreds of American and French soldiers, inflicted with injuries, battle wounds, and diseases such as smallpox, interred in unmarked graves.

 Fishkill 250 Years Ago